ahmedelserafy7/Pagie/README.md

 class ViewController: PagieHome
 ```

-3. Fill your pages information by by creating a new instance of `Page` type, and use the initializer to set the initial value of stored properties `title`, `subtitle`, and `imageName`, and set them to `self.pages`.
+3. Create an instance of `Page` type, and use the initializer to set the initial value of properties `title`, `subtitle`, and `imageName`, and set them to `self.pages`.
 ```swift
 let page1 = Page(title: "Discover great events happening in your city", subtitle: "Find events by category and browse list of trending events everyday.", imageName: "page1") let page2 = Page(title: "Maximize the value of every event you attend", subtitle: "Stay updated with event details, meet other attendees and get live announcements about important updates.", imageName: "page2")